 Many news organisations receive most of their website traffic from Google News – the dominant news destination for users online.
-Google News is a very different animal from Google Search, and it’s vital for news publishers to have a good understanding of how Google News operates and what can be done to optimise your presence there.
+Google News is a very different animal from Google Search, and SEO for Google News needs a very different approach.
+It’s vital for news publishers to have a good understanding of how Google News operates and what can be done to optimise your presence there.

 There’s an extensive FAQ on Google about how to get your site included in Google News, so I won’t discuss that topic here.
 Instead I’ll focus on what you can do to maximise your exposure there once you’re included.

 The following ranking factors are distilled from my own experiences with a large regional news site, as well as various online sources including interviews with Google staff, Google’s own FAQs and videos, research papers and patents published by Google, and analyses performed by other SEO professionals.

 Google guards its ranking algorithms fiercely.
 As a result we don’t know how many other ranking factors come in to play, nor what weight each factor has in the overall ranking algorithm.

 An article that is unique to a publisher has a much higher chance of ranking than an article that is taken from a news syndication feed or republished from another source.

 Note that Google is striving to show every article under the original publisher’s banner.
 So content republished from other sources (such as AP and Reuters) are much less likely to show up in Google News as part of your site than our own original content.
 AP and other news agencies are also working hard to ensure they capture the web traffic for their own content.